katrinajaneczko/vegan/README.md

 I used the Flask Python web app framework, and so app.py is where everything is basically run from.
 It has all the routes, which include functions which run some Python code and/or open one of the HTML pages from the /templates folder.
 The templates all extend layout.html so they all have a horizontal nav bar and the same look.
-There is an ability to register for an account and login, for which I used SQLite.
+There is an ability to register for an account and login, for which I used SQLite as the database.
 I make sure the password is hashed before storing it and usernames cannot be repeated.
 The page apology.html corresponds with the apology function which renders an apology message custom to the problem when something goes wrong
 (like if the barcode cannot be read or doesn't exist in the database).